The Temple of Doom Jacket

 Temple of Doom jacket highlight image

-The behind the scenes story of the jacket worn by Harrison Ford and his stunt doubles in Indiana Jones and the Temple of Doom was as interesting as the movie itself.
-Like the film there was a change in the cast of characters and some twists along the way.
+The story of the jacket to be worn by Harrison Ford and his stunt doubles in Indiana Jones and the Temple of Doom has a few interesting twists.

-First was the change from Deborah Nadoolmant to Anthony Powell as the Wardrobe Designer and Joanna Johnston as the Assistant Costume Supervisor for Temple of Doom.
+First was the selection of Anthony Powell as the Wardrobe Designer and Joanna Johnston as the Assistant Costume Supervisor for Temple of Doom.
 (Take note of Johnston’s involvement here because her name will come up again in the future of Indiana Jones’ production history.)
 Powell was responsible for all wardrobe used in the production.
-He had previous experience working with Raiders costumer Berman and Nathans.
+He had previous experience working with Raiders costumer Bermans and Nathans (BN).

 Temple of Doom publicity shot

-Neal Cooper previously claimed to have submitted prototype jackets to Nadoolman for Raiders.
-While this could not be substantiated beyond anecdotal recollections by David Hack, founder of U.S. Wings, the design used by Cooper exhibited a remarkably detailed knowledge of the jacket design at the time Nadoolman left Los Angeles and before Peter Botwright created his final design.
-Cooper’s design was virtually identical to the cloth Raiders mock-up made by Western Costumes (WC).
-The Cooper design had the short bi-swing pleat opening, smaller pockets, and slightly lower shoulder yoke design of the WC mock-up.
-This mock-up was, at the time of pre-production on Temple of Doom, in the property of Berman and Nathans.
-Ford was fitted by Cooper several months before pre-production began and jackets were prepared.
+Neal Cooper previously claimed to have submitted prototype jackets to Deborah Nadoolman for Raiders.
+While this could not be substantiated in any way beyond anecdotal recollections by David Hack, founder of U.S. Wings, the design used by Cooper exhibited a remarkably detailed knowledge of the jacket design at the time Deborah Nadoolman left Los Angeles and before Peter Botwright created his final design.

 On-set photo from Temple of Doom